FaZeDrug/cse15l-lab-reports/labreport3.md

 * `file`: This is the file (or files) you want to use grep on.

 **Interesting Ways to Use `grep`**

+I have found the four ways to use `grep` through ChatGPT.
+The prompts I asked were: What are the options of grep?
+Can you give an example of why this option is useful and what it does?

 # 1) `-v` to print the lines that do not match a word